JamesDAdams/backend-express-template/README.md

 ## Docker

-You can launch the server and the database in docker with this command (edit variable in the `docker-compose.yml`)
+You can launch the server, the database and a smtp server in docker with this command (edit variable in the `docker-compose.yml`)

 ```
 cd /docker